Discovering Spatial Correlations of Earth Observations for weather forecasting by using Graph Structure Learning: Experiments

 To conduct an empirical evaluation, we collected real-world observations and atmospheric state data from the Korean Peninsula and the surrounding regions (approximately $30^\circ$N–$50^\circ$N, $120^\circ$E–$140^\circ$E).
 We collected data from 1 June 2021 to 30 June 2021 at 6-hour intervals.
 Both atmospheric state data and observations were obtained from the Korea Meteorological Administration (KMA).
 The KIM Variational Data Assimilation System (KVAR) was used as the reference atmospheric state, and the KIM Observation Processing Package (KPOP) was used for observation preprocessing.
 The observational dataset \cite{Kang2018} comprised a total of 11 satellite and ground-based platforms, including AIRCRAFT (U, V, T), GPSRO (bending angle, BA), SONDE (U, V, T, Q), AMV (brightness temperature, TB), AMSU-A (TB), AMSR2 (TB), ATMS (TB), CrIS (TB), GK2A (TB), IASI (TB), and MHS (TB).
 These sources provided a diverse set of variables, including wind components (U and V), temperature (T), specific humidity (Q), brightness temperature (TB) and bending angle (BA), enabling a comprehensive evaluation of the proposed model’s ability to integrate heterogeneous meteorological observations.
 Due to data-sharing restrictions of KMA, the datasets are not publicly available.

-Atmospheric states were sampled from the 28th vertical level of the NWP grid, which corresponds to an average pressure of 500 hPa — a key layer for mid- and long-range weather forecasting.
-The observational data included multiple instrument types, which were mapped to the 500 hPa level.
+Atmospheric states were sampled from the 28th vertical level of the NWP grid, which corresponds to an average pressure of 500 hPa.
+The observational data included multiple instrument types, which were mapped to the 500 hPa pressure level.
 For satellite retrievals that do not provide direct pressure information, brightness temperature was used as the observed variable by wavelength.
-The Jacobian with respect to the 500 hPa level was then computed to represent the weighting of each satellite channel’s contribution at this pressure.
+The Jacobian with respect to the 500 hPa pressure level was then computed to represent the weighting of each satellite channel’s contribution at this pressure.
 This enabled a fair comparison to be made across observation types.
 All observational data were quality controlled and preprocessed using KMA's operational pipelines.